LcyDev/ConaII/README.md

-### Introduction 👋
+### About
-  Hi, i'm Lucy here is some more info about me and my things.
+  Hii, i'm Lucy ^^, i am currently learning and programming at my own, but also studying computer science.

+  I just love computers and science so yeah, i ended up programming stuff.

-### 💻 List of some of my proyects: ...
+### 💻 List of some of my proyects that aren't public (yet?): ...
   - **[Python]**: **woodRewritten / Wood**
   - **[Java]**: ServerAdditions *(Spigot)*
   - **[Python]**: **ZStart**